LisbethRasmussen/CSharpJobTest/README.md

 # Brain+ Unity Developer Job Test
 Thank you for showing an interest in taking our Unity Developer job test!

-This repository was created using `Unity 2018.4.5f1`, but it might work for newer versions of Unity as well.
+This repository was created using `Unity 2018.4.5f1`, but it should work for newer versions of `Unity 2018` as well.

+There seems so be a change in the serialization system for some of the built-in components in Unity between 2018 and 2019, so we recommend that you download the exact version or at least `Unity 2018 LTS` for taking the job test, if your local installation is newer than 2018.

+## How to take the job test

 When you open up the project in Unity, a Welcome window should appear with further instructions.